llord1/llord1.github.io/07c-PoliceSurvey.md

 Questions into the number of years as a member of the RSLPF and one's rank may reflect one's experiences and one's likelihood of exposure to multilingual situations; salary questions may speak to possible future incentives for utilizing or acquiring additional language skills.
 Location details on the current base station/ department/ unit of participants may also reveal details about language hotspots on the island; which locations might have high numbers of certain languages, as well as reflect the number of RSLPF capable of addressing those needs.

-Linguistic questions inquired into participant awareness of non-English language assistance programmes in their work environment if they have perceived language barriers while executing their required tasks; it is hoped that such data could lead to improved training of accessibility of currently available resources, or inspire directed resource allocation.
+Linguistic questions inquired into participant awareness of non-English language assistance programmes in their work environment, if multilinguals' skills were ever a useful asset, and if they perceived language barriers while executing their required tasks; it is hoped that such data could lead to improved training on currently available resources, or inspire improved resource allocation towards language needs.

-The list of languages inquired

-It should be noted that it is possible that survey participants may have encountered languages that they could not identify.

-Any form of sign language

-Another language not represented

-Unrecognized language(s)
+Like the list of Ethnicity/Race options, language list options were inspired by historical settlement data specific to the region, and recent immigration and tourism data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %}.
+Options were included for survey participants that may have encountered various forms of sign language, languages that were not represented within the scope of the survey, and languages that they could not readily identify ('unrecognized languages').

+Additionally, linguistic questions focused on gathering details on one's first language, and if they spoke additional languages.
+There was also a focus on the frequency with which one encountered various languages; this was an attempt to see if the current language environment truly reflected historical settlement, immigration, and tourism data.
+It is hoped that the information gathered from these questions may better enable the resource allocation to the language needs of works and the people they serve.

+#### Future Works:

+Ultimately, the survey may not be perfect and may have room for improvement in the future.
+It is hoped that these works will serve as a template for annual assessments moving forward.
+With the current iteration, the window for describing linguistic experiences was deliberately not rigid; it allowed participants to consider and comment on relevant linguistic experiences encountered throughout the entirety of their professional life.
+To avoid overlapping data points in the future, the next survey interval will need to be about a year from the last launch; this would allow better annual trend tracking of these professionals' experiences.
+Future studies may include the surveying of employees of other critical safety institutions and businesses; workers of the Saint Lucia Fire Service, the local prison, and local security firms may be considered.

 ### References:

+{% bibliography --cited %}

 ### Appendix:

 *Questions:*

 *1. Please indicate which of the following best describe (s) you.*

 *Age:*